safrinnetwork/MikTelBot/README.md

 This is a Telegram interactive bot that can communicate with Mikrotik via Rest Api

 # Credentials
-Ddit the config.py file to enter your proxy credentials
+Edit the config.py file to enter your mikrotik credentials

 # Usage [ Manual ]
 ```